What Is Bin Range in Excel Histogram? (Uses & Applications)

 To make a visual representation of a dataset, Excel introduces many charts.
 Such as Bar charts, Pie charts, Scattered charts, etc. One of these charts is Histogram.
 This is a common type of chart to visualize datasets.
 The main component of this type of chart is Bin Range in Histogram.
 In this article, I am going to describe the Bin Range in Histogram with necessary pictorial examples.

-Introduction to Bin Range in Excel Histogram
+What Is Bin Range in Excel Histogram?

 The distribution of numerical data is roughly depicted by a histogram.
 The first stage in creating a histogram is to “bin” the range of values.
 This ‘Bin’ means to divide the dataset into a series of intervals.
 Then we count the number of values that fall into each interval.
 We can define the bins as a series of discrete intervals that don’t overlap.
 The bins (intervals) must be close together and frequently have the same size.

 When the bins are the same size, a rectangle is constructed across each bin, with the height proportional to the frequency.
 This is the number of cases in each bin.
-Additionally, a histogram displays the percentage of cases that fit into each of various categories.
+Additionally, a histogram displays the percentage of cases that fit into each of the various categories.
 Bins don’t always have to be identical in width.
 The number of instances per unit of the variable on the horizontal axis serves as the vertical axis.

 Different Bin Ranges & Their Impacts in Excel Histogram